cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/security-identity-goteleport.md

     restart: unless-stopped
 ```

-Rememberr to put the correct token in the `DUCKDNS_TOKEN=` part of the above file.
-If you would like to use another DNS provider have a look at:
+Don't forget to insert the correct token in the `DUCKDNS_TOKEN=` part of the file above.
+If you're using a different DNS provider, check out: [Traefik ACME](https://doc.traefik.io/traefik/https/acme/).
-[Traefik ACME](https://doc.traefik.io/traefik/https/acme/).
-You will have to change the environment variable name and the `dnsChallenge>provider`
-below in the static traefik configuration file.
+You'll need to modify the environment variable name and the `dnsChallenge>provider` in the static Traefik configuration file.

-Next you should put the below content `/opt/traefik/config/traefik.yaml`.
-This will set-up the treafik static configuration.
-I suggest that you start
+Now, insert the following content `/opt/traefik/config/traefik.yaml`.
+This sets up the Traefik static configuration.
+I recommend keeping the log level
-with leaving the log level set to `DEBUG` initially and later, once everything is running as you want to have it, just comment that section out.
+set to `DEBUG` initially.
+Once everything is running smoothly, you can comment out that section.

 ```yml
 global: